 WHA HOF ADVISORY BOARD:

-Timothy Gassen — president & pounder, WHA HOF
+Timothy Gassen — president & founder, WHA HOF

-A journalist and filmmaker with three decades of professional media experience, Mr. Gassen has authored and edited several WHA books, directed the
+A journalist and filmmaker with more than three decades of professional media experience, Mr. Gassen has authored and edited WHA books, directed the

-new three-part WHA Hall of Fame DVD series, and produced new WHA documentaries.
-Mr. Gassen also writes for InsideHockey magazine and publications globally while heading his own multi-media & video company.
+new 6-DVD WHA Hall of Fame DVD and Blu-ray series, and produced new WHA documentaries.
+Mr. Gassen curated the official WHA HOF museum display at the USHHoF Museum, and also writes for InsideHockey magazine and publications globally while heading his own multi-media & video company.
 He grew up in Indianapolis, intently following his WHA Racers.
 Mr. Gassen resides in Tucson, Arizona.

 Jacques Demers — WHA Coach & Canadian Senator